 In this time of crisis, Rogers Connect Care is here for you.
 Learn more about our evidence-based treatment in a secure virtual environment. >

 Every day, patients with trauma or posttraumatic stress disorder(PTSD), courageously work with therapists, nurses and other professionals to decrease anxieties surrounding horrific events.
 Over time, the trauma patients endure and the anxieties that come along with it can become harmful for care providers.

-“Secondary PTSD, or compassion fatigue, are non-clinical terms used when describing distress caused by treating the trauma of others,” says Jennifer Parra-Brownrigg, professional adult counselor at Rogers Memorial Hospital–Brown Deer.
+“Secondary PTSD, or compassion fatigue, are non-clinical terms used when describing distress caused by treating the trauma of others,” says Jennifer Parra-Brownrigg, professional adult counselor at Rogers Behavioral Health Hospital–Brown Deer.
 “Unlike burnout, compassion fatigue occurs between the provider and the person they’re caring for, not between the provider and their job expectations and employer.”